 Mu (µ), the symbol for micro, can be an issue for typesetting.
 It's hard to type, and not every font has the symbol.
 At SparkFun, we often use the letter 'u' as a substitute.
 Sometimes the letter 'm' is used instead, resuiting in micro-Farads being abbreviated as 'mF.'
 Technically, there's also a "milli-Farad," but in practice, milli-Farads are almost never seen, with thousands of micro-Farads being much more common.

 Time and geography have an influence as well.
 In older North American designs, nano-Farads are uncommon, with BOMs and schematics instead using only µF and pF, padded with leading or trailing zeros.
-One example of this convention is Digikey's capacitor search page.

 The Ceramic Caps